marleenksr/coding-event/README.md

 ## Backend Setup

-1. Navigate to the backend directory.
+1. In a terminal window, navigate to the backend directory using `cd backend` if you're already in the root directory of the repository or `cd /Users/yourusername/Documents/coding/coding-event/backend/` if you're not.
 2. Run `npm install` to install dependencies.
 3. Start the backend with `node app.js`.

 ## Frontend Setup

-1. Navigate to the frontend directory.
+1. Open a new terminal window - we need two terminal windows open to run the backend and frontend simultaneously.
+2. Navigate to the frontend directory with `cd frontend` if you're already in the root directory of the repository or `cd /Users/yourusername/Documents/coding/coding-event/frontend/` if you're not.
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. Start the React app with `npm start`.
+4. Start the React app with `npm start`.
-4. Open a web browser and go to `http://localhost:3000` to view the frontend interface.
+5. Open a web browser and go to `http://localhost:3000` to view the frontend interface.

 ## Ready to Start!